 In the early ’70’s, Pat Hanratty (father of CAD/CAM) contacted the manager of our systems group at McDonnell Douglas in Santa Monica, CA. He was looking for a platform to beta test his new software and I was chosen to assist from a part programmer’s standpoint.

-Instead of a programmer created model and hand written code, I would utilize a CAD model along with Pat’s software to create the cutter path (CAM).
+Instead of a programmer created paper model and hand written code, I would utilize a CAD model along with Pat’s software to create the cutter path.
+Pat named it CAM (Computer Aided Manufacturing).

-Pat knew little about machining but after a little “tutoring” came up with a pretty nice product.
+Pat knew nothing about machining but after a little “tutoring” came up with a pretty nice product.
 The 2″ x 3″ part pictured here is the first part anywhere to be machined utilizing a CAM program.
 And as they say “The rest is history”.
+I guess this is my claim to fame along with Pat.

 Ever wonder what the piece of billet aluminum for the block costs?
 Expensive!
 How many pieces did it take before a quality block was produced?
 Many!